Lince99/ASCIIGames/TicTacToe/README.md

 * "q" to quit
 * arrows or WASD to change cursor position
-* ENTER to insert your symbol
+* ENTER to insert your symbol or continue on menu